Mesbah-Tonmoy/event-management-system/README.md

 ## Features
 ### Core Functionalities
+- **Home Page**: Showcase the closest upcoming event with a countdown and all the upcoming events in a grid view.
 - **User Authentication**: Secure login and registration with password hashing.
-- **Event Management**: Create, update, view, and delete events.
+- **Event Management**: Authenticated users can create, update, view, and delete events.
+- **Event Dashboard**: Paginated, sortable, and filterable event display.
 - **Attendee Registration**: Allow users to register for events while enforcing capacity limits.
-- **Event Dashboard**: Paginated, sortable, and filterable event display.
 - **Event Reports**: Export event attendee lists in CSV format.

-### Bonus Features
-- **Search Functionality**: Users can search for events and attendees.
+- **Search Functionality**: Authenticated users can search for events by title & location, and attendees by name & email.

+### Other Features
+- **Load More Button**: Loads more events when clicked.
 - **AJAX-based Registration**: Enhances user experience by avoiding full-page reloads.
 - **API Endpoint**: Provides JSON responses for fetching event details.
                     (API path: `event-management-system/includes/api/event-details.php`)